JayeshSuryavanshi/Distributed-Key-Value-Store/README.md

 A key part of minikeyvalue's simplicity is using stock nginx as the volume server.

-Even if this code is crap, the on disk format is super simple!
-We rely on a filesystem for blob storage and a LevelDB for indexing.
+The on disk format is super simple!
+A filesystem is used for blob storage and a LevelDB for indexing.
 The index can be reconstructed with rebuild.
 Volumes can be added or removed with rebalance.

 ### API